 The outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
-These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally resulting in an economic Global equity markets have experienced significant volatility and weakness.
+These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally resulting in an economic slowdown.
+Global equity markets have experienced significant volatility and weakness.
 Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
 The duration and impact of the COVID-19 outbreak is unknown at this time, as is the efficacy of the government and central bank interventions.
 It is not possible to reliably estimate the length and severity of these developments and the impact on the Company's ability to raise capital, its financial results or its financial condition.
 The Company is implementing measures to reduce costs and preserve working capital during this period of reduced business activity.
 While the Company has closed its office temporarily due to the COVID-19 pandemic, staff continue to work from home on a reduced work schedule in anticipation of resuming project field work when it is safe to do so.
 Very minor field work, such as sample collection, has continued where possible under acceptable conditions.
-Among other measures, the Company's senior management has agreed to a 50% reduction in their salaries from April to August, 2020.

-As at August 31, 2020, the Company has current assets of \$1,677,400 and current liabilities of \$1,043,819, and its working capital is \$633,581.
-Excluding the deferred flow-through share premium of \$136,800, the Company's adjusted working capital as at August 31, 2020 was \$770,381, (calculated by adding back the deferred flow-through share premium of \$136,800 to the working capital of \$633,581).
+As at November 30, 2020, the Company has current assets of \$1,143,890 and current liabilities of \$1,148,437, and its working capital deficit is \$4,547.
+Excluding the deferred flow-through share premium of \$105,928, the Company's adjusted working capital as at November 30, 2020 was \$101,381, (calculated by adding back the deferred flow-through share premium of \$105,928 to the working capital deficit of \$4,547).
 As the de-recognition of the deferred flow-through share premium will not require the future out flow of resources by the Company, it is management's belief that the adjusted working capital figure provides useful information in assessing the Company's liquidity risk.

 The Company's monthly operating expenditures, excluding expenditures on resource property work programs, average \$250,000 during periods of moderate project activity.
-The Company's contemplated resource property expenditures for Fiscal 2021, assuming the requisite financing is in place, are budgeted at approximately \$600,000 (excluding capitalized salaries and benefits).
+The Company's contemplated resource property expenditures for Fiscal 2021, assuming the requisite financing is in place, are budgeted at approximately \$600,000 (excluding capitalized salaries and benefits), of which approximately \$101,898 had been incurred by November 30, 2020.